Arlesey: Industry

+Arlesey had a thriving brick-making industry through to the mid twentieth century.
+As of 1900 there were five brickworks around Arlesey.
+They were known for the "Arlesey White" bricks produced from Gault clay.
+Bricks have not been produced there since 1992.
+Some clay pits have been used for landfill and others are now lakes.
+On the south-east side of the town there were two chalk pits operated by the Portland Cement Company, now filled with water and known respectively as the Blue Lagoon, used for sailing, and the Green Lagoon, used for fishing.

+Second World War

+During the Second World War there were two plane crashes at Arlesey.
+On 19 December 1943 a Handley Page Halifax belonging to 138 Squadron was in a collision with a chimney at Arlesey Brickworks.
+The aircraft BB364 (NF-R) had left its base at RAF Tempsford on a training mission.
+The crew of nine perished in the crash.

+On 28 March 1944 a Lockheed Hudson belonging to 161 Squadron RAF crashed on the Arlesey to Stotfold road killing the crew.
+The aircraft FK767 had left its base at RAF Tempsford on a training flight.

+Governance

+There are two tiers of local government covering Arlesey, at parish (town) and unitary authority level: Arlesey Town Council and Central Bedfordshire Council, based in Chicksands.
+The town council has its offices on High Street in a complex which also includes a community centre, library and Gothic Mede School.

 Demography

 The population of Arlesey was 5,584 in 2,344 households in the 2011 census.
 In the census of 2011, 94.0% of people described themselves as white, 2.2% as having mixed or multiple ethnic groups, 2.9% as being Asian or British Asian, and less than 1.0% as having another ethnicity.
 In the same census, 55.8% described themselves as Christian, 34.6% described themselves as having no religion, 6.8% did not specify a religion, 1.2% described themselves as Sikh, and 1.7% described themselves as having a different religion.

 Culture and community

 Arlesey Old Moat and Glebe Meadows, adjacent to Arlesey railway station, is a nature reserve managed by the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire, together with Arlesey Conservation for Nature.

 The Arlesey Bomb fishing weight was developed by angler Dick Walker to catch specimen perch from the local chalk pits.